MicrosoftDocs/win32/desktop-src/BEvtColProv/control-dumpdiagnostics.md

 ---
-Description: Dumps the diagnostic information into the log. ms.assetid: eca07cc3-ff34-458b-a0f0-a8829862044d ms.tgt_platform: multiple
+description: Dumps the diagnostic information into the log. ms.assetid: eca07cc3-ff34-458b-a0f0-a8829862044d ms.tgt_platform: multiple
 title: DumpDiagnostics method of the Control class